foreswing/Project5/README.md

 2. Click buttons to narrow search to only ski resorts, taverns or dispensaries in the area.

-3.Click the button containing an image for each of the three location categories to display all locations.
+3. Click the button containing an image for each of the three location categories to display all locations.

 4. Enter search term to narrow list of locations by title.